thechrisu/pyarxiv/README.md

 ## Features
 - Query the arXiv API (atom feed) in your code
 - Use enums for arXiv categories (TODO: Make query/dl compatible with this)

-TODO - Download papers in your code, as PDF or in other formats
+- Download papers in your code as PDF

 TODO - Do the above in the commandline